Delaware Incorporation

 Delaware corporations can give small businesses other benefits, as listed below:

-According to § 1902, a corporation that maintains a corporate office in our state, but doesn’t do business in Delaware is exempt from paying the state corporate tax.
-Corporations in Delaware that elect with the IRS to be taxed as an S corporation are also not required to pay the state’s corporate income tax.
+• Corporate tax exemptions.
+A corporation that maintains a corporate office in Delaware, but doesn’t do business in our state is exempt from paying the state corporate income tax.
+Delaware corporations that elect to be taxed as an S corporation are also not required to pay the corporate income tax.

 Can I incorporate in Delaware if I live in a different country or state?

 Yes.
-The only physical requirement Delaware corporations have is that the corporation must have a registered agent in Delaware.
-We provide a year of registered agent service when you hire us to incorporate your business.
-For more extensive Delaware business address needs, we also offer mail forwarding and virtual office packages starting at $49 a year.
-A person doesn’t need to live in Delaware to incorporate in Delaware.
+Delaware corporations’ only physical requirement is that they have and maintain a registered agent in the state.
+When you hire us to start your Delaware corporation, we provide a year of registered agent service for just $29.
+We also offer mail forwarding and virtual office packages starting at $49 a year.

-Some advantages of Delaware corporations are available only to nonresidents.
-The benefits of incorporating in Delaware as a nonresident are listed below:
+Some of the benefits of incorporating in Delaware as a nonresident are listed below:

-Delaware does not have a sales tax, which means your corporation in Delaware can make purchases without paying sales tax.
+• No sales tax.
+Delaware does not have a state sales tax, which can save your corporation money on purchases made within the state.

 How to Incorporate in Delaware